I have perused the most popular dating books for women available.

 He shares lots of deep wisdom, some of which includes:

-- Fulfillment is a feeling NOT a person (so don’t get hang up on any specific man)
+- Fulfillment is a feeling NOT a person (so don’t get hung up on any specific man)

 - Don’t play unavailable games: it will mistakenly make you like him less (back justification)